 23 July 2024 • ResearchSTEM Geology of the Pacific Northwest By Andrew Wickenden '09

-During a summer course, geoscience students and faculty traveled the coast and mountains of the Pacific Northwest exploring the geology, meteorology and climatology of the region.
+During a summer course, geoscience students and faculty traveled the coast and mountains of the Pacific Northwest exploring the geology, climatology, and aquatic science of the region.

 This year’s GEO 299 field study course exposed students to a wide range of geological formations and scientific techniques as they explored Washington and Oregon.